vikachooo/vikachooo/README.md

 # Hello there 👩🏻‍💻

 Hi, I’m Victoria!
-I am interested in healthcare analytics, economic modelling, HTA and real-world evidence.
+I am interested in healthcare analytics, HTA and real-world evidence.

 <!---